List of Lorien Legacies characters: Henri

 Henri is the Cêpan of Number Four.
-His original Lorien name was Brandon.
+His original (changed when he arrived on Earth) Lorien name was Brandon.
 He worked at the Lorien Defense Academy.
 With his wife Julianne, he had a child, but he left them to protect Four.
 Henri is like a father to Four, training and teaching him.
 Henri dies at the end of the first book while protecting Four from the Mogadorians.
 In the prequel, The Last Days of Lorien, Henri recruits Sandor to attend the Lorien Defense Academy.
 At the end of the book, he helps the Cêpans and the Garde escape Lorien as it is being invaded by the Mogadorians.
 He chooses Sandor to be Nine's Cêpan.
 He also trains Nine and Four while Sandor goes through training to be a Cêpan.

 Hilde

-Hildeis the Cêpan of Number One.
+Hilde is the Cêpan of Number One.
 Her original Lorien's name is Hessu.
 One describes Hilde as a mother to her.
 She is in her fifties and always is strict.
 After One is arrested for shoplifting, Hilde decides to leave the United States, taking her charge to Malaysia.
 She is a good martial artist but is quickly overwhelmed by the Mogadorian that shoots her in the chest.
 Her death allows One to awaken her earthquake abilities.
 Hilde's last words to One are to run and survive.
 The Mogadorians leave her body to rot in Malaysia.

 Hilde makes a small appearance in The Last Days Of Lorien.
 She grieves over Lorien's destruction and questions whether they will survive on Earth.
 She is comforted by Sandor after saying that they are all going to die and that it is useless to hide.